Child Support Attorneys in San Antonio, TX

 Finally, if there has been a material or substantial change in circumstances since the child support order was entered, you may qualify for a modification.
 A material or substantial change can be:

-• The noncustodial parent is now legally responsible for additional children
+• The non-custodial parent is now legally responsible for additional children.

-• The children’s medical insurance coverage has changed
+• The children’s medical insurance coverage has changed.

-• The children are now living with a different parent
+• The children are now living with a different parent.

-• The noncustodial parent’s income has increased or decreased
+• The non-custodial parent’s income has increased or decreased.

-An attorney can help ensure that the payment increase is financially reasonable and provides for the children’s needs.
+A child support lawyer can help ensure that the payment increase is financially reasonable and provides for the children’s needs.

 Child support order modifications can happen in one of the following two ways: